-In 1913 he opened their Dublin season singing Raoul in The Huguenots.
+In 1913, he opened their Dublin season singing Raoul in Les huguenots.
 At the Theatre Royal, Leeds, his company performed

-Puccini's La bohème and Madame Butterfly in 1918 and Verdi's Rigoletto in 1921.
+Puccini's La bohème and Madama Butterfly in 1918 and Verdi's Rigoletto in 1921.
 The company also revived many Michael Balfe works.

 In all, O'Mara sang 67 tenor roles.
 The Irish Times of Dublin wrote in February, 1918: "Mr. O'Mara's Lohengrin is to my mind one of

 his best parts, it is not a hurricane of passion like 'Tannhäuser', it demands a purer vocalism, a quiet dignity,